carpentries-incubator/Pipeline_Training_with_Nextflow/_episodes/05-Containers.md

 So whilst you could run the `ubuntu` container, install some software you wanted, and then run that software, you would need to reinstall it every time you ran the container.
 We'll see how to build containers with the software that we require in the next section.

-Containers are setup to be isolated from the host operating system, so that whilst you are within a container (eg you are running `docker -it ubuntu bash`) you cannot see your host operating system.
+Containers are setup to be isolated from the host operating system, so that whilst you are within a container (eg you are running `docker -it ubuntu bash`) you cannot see files or run programs from the host operating system.
 Any accidental/nefarious things you do within the container are "safe".
 However, if you have a script that you want to run, let's call it `do_things.py`, and you want it to run with the version of Python inside a docker container you need to find some way to get that script from your local machine into the container.